RooneyMcNibNug/sysadmin-resources/README.md

 ## Misc.
 + [Enable Sysadmin](https://www.redhat.com/sysadmin/) - Red Hat Enterprise Linux's "community publication" for SysAdmins, featuring articles, tutorials, etc. A nice page to check on from time to time.

++ [Systems Administration for Cyborgs](http://cyborginstitute.org/projects/administration/) - A _very_ nice series of short guides/introductions to SysAdmin principles and duties, including tools and best practices.
+Serves as a good intro to Linux SysAdmin work in general.

 + [Linux System Administrator/DevOps Interview Questions](https://github.com/chassing/linux-sysadmin-interview-questions) - Collection of interview questions for SysAdmin applicants - seems useful for preparation

 + [endoflife.date](https://endoflife.date/) - "This site maintains quick links for checking End Of Life dates for various tools and technologies."